 Why Slack Chatbots Are Transforming Internal Support

 Slack has become the operating system of the modern workplace.
+Slack's API platform enables deep integration with enterprise chatbots, making it the ideal channel for internal support automation.
 With over 65 million daily active users across 750,000+ organizations, it's where teams communicate, collaborate, and get work done.
 It's also where employees naturally turn when they need help — making it the ideal channel for IT and HR support automation.

 The problem with traditional internal support is well-documented: